-- A. Identify, analyze and apply knowledge of the elements of a variety of informational texts to demonstrate an understanding of the information presented - B. Identify and use a variety of media to gain information (e.g., computer, tape recorder, television and recorded media)
+- A. Identify, analyze and apply knowledge of the elements of a variety of informational texts to demonstrate an understanding of the information presented - B. Identify a variety of media to gain information (e.g., computer, tape recorder, television and recorded media)

-- Identify a text's features (e.g. title, subheading, captions, illustrations) and use them to make predictions and establish a purpose for reading. - Distinguish fact from opinion. - Identify essential information such as facts, main idea and supporting information from illustrations and text. - Make predictions about what happens next in a story or process and justify. - Interpret and identify the organizational features (e.g. charts, graphs, captions) of text and indicate connection to the written text. - Apply comprehension strategies (e.g. graphic organizers, rereading, summarizing) to build understanding. - Make inferences from texts to draw conclusions. - Identify type of media to be used for a specific task. - Review different techniques in television programs and evaluate fact from misleading information. - Use electronic media to gather and report information.
+- Identify the difference between facts and opinions. - Identify essential information such as facts, main idea and supporting information from illustrations and text. - Make predictions about what happens next in a story or process and justify. - Identify the organizational features (e.g. charts, graphs, captions) of text and indicate connection to the written text. - Apply comprehension strategies (e.g. graphic organizers, rereading, summarizing) to build understanding. - Identify type of media to be used for a specific task.

-- Display examples of fact and opinion in text, identifying characteristics of each. - Model the distinction between essential and non-essential information. - Assist students in using prior knowledge to predict and justify what will happen next in a story or process. - Draw connections between illustrated organization features (e.g. charts, graphs, captions) and the written text. - Assist students in selecting age and ability-appropriate, non-fiction materials to read to begin building a core base of knowledge. - Model and provide guided practice in the use of graphic organizers to build connections and organize information. - Expose students to a variety of media used to gain information (e.g. computer software, internet, books on tape, television programming, film). - Discuss new media as it becomes available and how it can be used for learning.
+- Display examples of fact and opinion in text, identifying characteristics of each. - Model the distinction between essential and non-essential information. - Assist students in using prior knowledge to predict and justify what will happen next in a story or process. - Draw connections between illustrated organization features (e.g. charts, graphs, captions) and the written text. - Assist students in selecting age and abilityappropriate non-fiction materials to read to begin building a core base of knowledge. - Model use of a few graphic organizers to build connections and understanding followed by guided practice until students are able to use them purposefully and independently. - Expose students to a variety of media used to gain information (e.g. computer software, internet, books on tape, television programming, film).